smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_UC.md

 _Pre-conditions:_

 a.
 SDL and HMI are started
 b.
 Mobile app registers and gets NONE HMILevel
+c.
+Mob app in NONE HMILevel is NOT allowed to get OnDriverDistraction notification by Policies

 _Steps:_
 1. HMI sends OnDriverDistraction notification to SDL

 _Expected:_
 2. SDL checks if OnDriverDistraction notification is valid
-3. SDL internally stores the values for `<state>` and `<lockScreenDismissalEnabled>` params
+3. SDL internally stores the values for `<state>`
 4. SDL transfers OnDriverDistraction notification with the last known (actual) state to this mobile app right after the app changes HMILevel to any other than NONE

+**Alternative flow:**
+c.1 Mob app in NONE HMILevel is allowed to get OnDriverDistraction notification by Policies
+c.2 HMI sends OnDriverDistraction notification to SDL
+c.3 SDL checks if OnDriverDistraction notification is valid
+c.4 SDL transfers valid OnDriverDistraction notification to mob app

 ## Use Case 3: Multiple apps - Sending Driver Distraction status when 1 app state changes from NONE